Grand Princess Consort Munhwa: Early life

-Lady Yu was on 27 October 1598 into the Munhwa Yu clan to Yu Hyo-rib and his unnamed wife during King Seonjo's reign.
+Lady Yu was born on 27 October 1598 into the Munhwa Yu clan to Yu Hyo-rib and his unnamed wife during King Seonjo's reign.

 Her father was the son of Yu Hui-gyeon, the older brother of Yu Hui-bun who was also the nephew of Yu Ja-shin.
 Yu Ja-shin was the father of Deposed Queen Yu and the father in-law of Gwanghaegun of Joseon.

 Marriage

 She later married with Prince Jeongwon's 3rd son, Yi Bo, Prince Neungwon.
-She later bore him several children but some died too early after the birth or from barely making it to adulthood.
-However, in 1628, her father was executed in Ok-sa after conspiracy to make Prince Inseong, the first son of Seonjo of Joseon and Royal Noble Consort Jeong of the Yeoheung Min clan as the new King to succeeded Gwanghae in the throne, so King Injo demanded his little brother, Grand Prince Neungwon to divorced from her.
+She later bore him several children but some died soon after birth or in early adulthood.
+However, in 1628, her father was executed in Ok-sa after conspiracy to make Prince Inseong, the first son of Seonjo of Joseon and Royal Noble Consort Jeong of the Yeoheung Min clan as the new King to succeeded Gwanghae in the throne, so King Injo demanded his little brother, Grand Prince Neungwon divorce her.

 At first, he refused this, but later removed her from her title and demoted to just be his concubine, also she couldn't bore him any child.
 Although that, she can still able to lived in his home.
 Even her husband often asked for her resignation, Injo refused to listen on him and saying that he couldn't have her as his primary wife because of her father's problems and conspirasies.